Murder of Zahid Mubarek

 Zahid Mubarek was a British Pakistani teenager who was murdered by his cellmate, Robert Stewart, on Tuesday 21 March 2000 at the Feltham Young Offenders' Institution in West London.
 He was already inside Feltham when his murderer was transferred to his cell.

 Victim

 Zahid Mubarek's family trace their roots to Pakistan.
-His grandfather served in the Pakistan Army Corps of Engineers who in 1960, migrated with his family to East London.
+His grandfather, who served in the Pakistan Army Corps of Engineers migrated with his family to East London in 1960.
 Zahid was born in 1980 and was the eldest of three children; his father worked as a manager in a factory for 28 years.
 The family came from a Muslim background and had no previous confrontations or records with the police before Zahid's case.

 Prison

 Mubarek was a first-time prisoner and was five hours from the end of a 90-day sentence at the time of the murder.

 According to HM Inspectorate of Prisons: "His brushes with the law occurred to fund a growing dependence on drugs.
 Over a period of less than 10 months, he committed 11 offences, mostly for breaking into cars and stealing from them.
 He was given a number of opportunities to co-operate in the search for a suitable community sentence, but he failed to keep many appointments which had been made for him to meet members of the community drugs team and other agencies, and on two occasions he did not turn up at court.
 Eventually, on 17 January 2000, he was sentenced to 90 days’ detention in a young offender institution for a total of five offences, and a few weeks later he received a similar term to be served concurrently for four further offences.
 He served the whole of his sentence at Feltham."